arnowelzel/comment-reply-email-notification/readme.txt

 The GDPR checkbox label can be changed with the `cren_gdpr_checkbox_label` filter.
 This way you can update the text to your taste and keep the plugin updated.

 == Changelog ==

+= 1.22.0 =

+* Fixed a bug handling the template for the notification e-mail.

 = 1.21.0 =